simplygreatwork/obvious/README.md

 		- 	complex numbers

 - Keep as much helper code inside each example.
 Try not to obfuscate with additional separate layers.
-	- If an example illustrates the quantum fourier transform primarily, implement the QFT as a seperate function inside the example.
+	- If an example illustrates the quantum fourier transform primarily, implement the QFT as a separate function inside the example.
-	- If an example entangles two qubits, implement the entanglement as a seperate function inside the example.
+	- If an example entangles two qubits, implement the entanglement as a separate function inside the example.
-	- If an example uses a qubit or qubit range helper object, implement as a seperate function inside the example.
+	- If an example uses a qubit or qubit range helper object, implement as a separate function inside the example.

 - Keep helper modules as composible and as independent as possible:
 	- For example, converting bit arrays to and from integers and strings is implemented independently from circuits.
-	- For example, the core circuit implementations are seperate from the circuit class used by examples.
+	- For example, the core circuit implementations are separate from the circuit class used by examples.
 		- Allows for custom displays and custom debugging and tracing.
 		- Keeps the core circuit and gate implementations tight and focused.